PaulKinlan/paul.kinlan.me/content/2023-01-23-creating-a-simple-lighthouse-audit-to-detect-links-as-buttons.md

 - lighthouse
 ---

 This post wraps up the series of posts I created about applying ML to some developer tasks that are hard to do programatically.
-Specifically, I wanted to create a tool that would let me detect if an anchor on a page `<a>` was styled to look like a button or not.
+Specifically, I wanted to create a tool that would let me detect if an anchor on a page `<a>` was styled to look like a button or not (woot, it worked!)

 You can check out the previous posts here: